Why was Ernest Hemingway famous?

 What did Ernest Hemingway do?

-Young Ernest was raised in a Chicago suburb by a middle-class family, and it was during summer vacations in rural Michigan that he developed his lifelong love of outdoor hobbies and adventure.
+Young Ernest was raised in a Chicago suburb by a middle-class family, and during summer vacations in rural Michigan he developed a lifelong love of outdoor hobbies and adventure.
 Skipping college, at age 17 he worked briefly for a newspaper in Kansas City before enrolling as an ambulance driver during World War I (1914-1918).
 He took up a journalism career in Canada after the war, but was promptly sent back to Europe as an overseas reporter and spent much of the 1920s and ’30s covering the news of a continent in turmoil.
-In addition to a number of short stories, poems, and essays, it was during this period he wrote his three most acclaimed novels, all set against the morose atmosphere of war-ravaged Europe: The Sun Also Rises (1926), which chronicles the depressed lives of American expatriates in postwar France, A Farewell to Arms (1929), a WWI love story, and For Whom The Bell Tolls (1940), about the Spanish Civil War (1936-1939).
+In addition to writing a number of short stories, poems, and essays, it was during this period he authored his three most acclaimed novels, all set against the morose atmosphere of war-ravaged Europe: The Sun Also Rises (1926), which chronicles the depressed lives of American expatriates in postwar France, A Farewell to Arms (1929), a WWI love story, and For Whom The Bell Tolls (1940), about the Spanish Civil War (1936-1939).

 Inspired by the simple language of news reporting, Hemingway wrote fiction in a blunt, “straight-to-the-point” manner.
 In a conscious rejection of the florid writing of the Victorian age (1837-1901), his short sentences contained few adjectives or metaphors, creating one of the most distinctive styles in American literature.
 His plots and characters drew heavily from personal experience and many were semi-autobiographical; like Hemingway himself, his heroes tended to be strong, masculine men of courage and honesty who found themselves disillusioned by the horrors of the modern world.